 Teaching and Scholarship

-Josiah is an Assistant Professor of Music at the University of Texas Rio Grande Valley where he teaches applied saxophone and jazz studies.
-He has taught music technology at Broward College, jazz and general music appreciation at the City College of New York, and applied saxophone, jazz performance, and musicology at the University of Miami Frost School of Music.
+Josiah is the Director of Jazz Studies at the University of Utah.
+He has taught applied saxophone and jazz studies at the University of Texas Rio Grande Valley, music technology at Broward College, jazz and music appreciation at the City College of New York, and applied saxophone, jazz performance, and musicology at the University of Miami Frost School of Music.
 Additionally, Josiah teaches private saxophone, music theory, Ableton, and composition lessons.
-He has given clinics, guest lectures, and masterclasses at universities, junior colleges, high schools, jazz workshops, and academic conferences throughout the United States, including the the 2020 Jazz Education Network Conference.
+He has been invited to give clinics, guest lectures, and masterclasses at universities, junior colleges, high schools, jazz workshops, and academic conferences throughout the United States and internationally, including the 2020–2023 Jazz Education Network Conferences, the 2023 International Association of Schools of Jazz Conference, the 2023 Utah Music Educators Association Conference, and the 2022 Texas Music Educators Association Conference.

-As an educator, he has contributed to the popular jazz website Learn Jazz Standards.com as an author, podcast guest, and consultant.
-As a scholar of music, Josiah was awarded a Björn Bärnheim Research Fellowship at the Hogan Jazz Archive during the 2017-2018 academic year.
-His peer-reviewed publications include his article "Paul 'Stump' Evans, Russell Procope, and Gary Bartz: 'Alto-itis' and the Neglected Jazz Alto Saxophone Masters," in the 2018 edition of The Saxophone Symposium and "Teaching Jazz History with 'Jelly Roll' Morton, 'Inventor of Jazz,' as a Focal Point for Jazz Authenticity Discourse," an article accepted for publication in the journal Jazz Education in Research and Practice.
-Josiah's educational writings also include his paper "Teaching College-Level Jazz Skills Using Interactive Digital Technologies and the Flipped Classroom Model" and his book Creative Improvisation - A Concise Method.
+As an educator, Josiah has contributed to the popular jazz website Learn Jazz Standards.com as an author, podcast guest, and consultant.
+As a scholar of music, he was awarded a Björn Bärnheim Research Fellowship at the Hogan Jazz Archive during the 2017-2018 academic year.
+Josiah's peer-reviewed publications include his article "Paul 'Stump' Evans, Russell Procope, and Gary Bartz: 'Alto-itis' and the Neglected Jazz Alto Saxophone Masters," in the 2018 edition of The Saxophone Symposium, "Teaching Jazz History with 'Jelly Roll' Morton, 'Inventor of Jazz,' as a Focal Point for Jazz Authenticity Discourse" and "Mary Lou Williams and the Role of Gender in Jazz: How Can Jazz Culture Respect Women's Voices and Break Down Barriers for Women in Jazz while Simultaneously Acknowledging Uncomfortable Histories?" both published in the in the journal Jazz Education in Research and Practice, and "Nick LaRocca Vs. 'Jelly Roll' Morton: Notions of Authorship in the 'Tiger Rag' Controversy" in Jazz Perspectives.
+Josiah's educational writings also include his paper "Teaching College-Level Jazz Skills Using Interactive Digital Technologies and the Flipped Classroom Model" and his e-book Creative Improvisation: A Concise Method.